bioThai/Demultiplex/Assignment-the-first/Answers.md

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).

-   See uploaded files in repo.
+   See uploaded files in Demultiplex repo.

 4. Pseudocode